 Emotional Freedom Technique

-EFT is a complementary therapy which works with the body’s subtle energy system to bring about positive changes in physical, emotional and behavioural issues.
+EFT is a complementary therapy, sometimes referred to as EFT tapping, which works with the body’s subtle energy system to bring about positive changes in physical, emotional and behavioural issues.
 It is believed that the body has a network of energy pathways called meridians.
-By ‘tapping’ near the end points of the meridians, which are located just beneath the surface of the skin, we can promote emotional and physical healing.
-Meridians are mapped out in pairs around the body and when using EFT, we mainly use the upper body and hands.
+By ‘tapping’ near the end points of the meridians, which are located just beneath the surface of the skin, it is believed this may help promote emotional and physical changes.
+Meridians are mapped out in pairs around the body, and when using EFT, we mainly use the upper body and hands.

 What is tapping?

-Tapping was originally created in the 1980s by Dr Roger Callahan, a clinical psychologist who studied the Ancient Art of Chinese Acupuncture.
-He discovered that instead of inserting a needle into a meridian point as you would do with acupuncture, a vibration could also be caused by simply tapping on a meridian point.
-He called his discovery Thought Field Therapy (TFT) and he eventually developed different recipes or algorithms for each problem to be worked on.
+Tapping was originally created in the 1980s by Dr Roger Callahan, a clinical psychologist who studied Chinese acupuncture.
+He discovered that instead of inserting needles, as in acupuncture, a vibration could also be caused by simply tapping on a meridian point.
+He called his discovery Thought Field Therapy (TFT), and he eventually developed different recipes or algorithms for each problem to be worked on.

 Gary Craig believed that “the cause of all negative emotions is a disruption in the body's energy system."
-In other words, painful memories, experiences and events cause disruption or ‘short circuit’ in the body’s energy system and if this is not resolved, negative emotions are formed.
-By tapping on a problem, blockages in the energy system are removed and energy flow is balanced, thus leading to emotional and physical healing.
+In other words, painful memories, experiences and events cause disruption or ‘short-circuit’ in the body’s energy system, and if this is not resolved, negative emotions are formed.
+By tapping on a problem, it is thought that blockages in the energy system are removed, allowing energy flow to become balanced, leading to emotional and physical changes.

 The practice of EFT involves tapping on a series of meridian points on the body whilst speaking your thoughts and emotions as they arise.
 It may seem strange to focus on negative thoughts and emotions, but what we are doing is bringing the problem to the surface in a mindful and gentle way.

-As we are focusing on the thought, feeling or emotion, specific areas of the brain are activated.
+As we are focusing on the thought, feeling or emotion, certain areas of the brain involved in stress and emotional processing may become engaged.
 However, as we tap, we’re also sending a calm signal to the brain and telling it that the mind and body can relax when we think about the problem.
 With the help of a therapist, we are then able to deal with different aspects of a problem as they arise.

 The benefits of EFT